ryanvarela/fti_consulting_sample/README.md

 1. Turn on Docker Desktop
 2. Build the Docker Container `docker build -t financial_data_api .`
 3. RUn the Docker Contianer `docker run -d -p 8000:8000 financial_data_api`

+# Extra Information
+1. This only works for IBM as it's a demo API